-The "key-and-lock" theory is used in docking to discover molecular the appropriate orientation of protein and ligand.
+The "key-and-lock" theory is used in docking discover molecular to the appropriate orientation of protein and ligand.
 Human androgen receptor (PDB ID - 1E3G), the target protein was docked with the selected phytochemical compounds using the AutoDock Vina software, and the binding energies were calculated.
-The ligands and target protein were synthesized, following routine ligand and protein preparation procedures, and the protein and ligand files were then uploaded to AutoDock Vina10.
+The ligands and target protein were synthesized, following routine ligand and protein preparation procedures, and the protein and ligand files were then uploaded to AutoDock Vina.